MarionForrestNLP/OpenAI-Assistant-Integration-Abstraction/README.md

 - **Client**: The OpenAI connection intance used to access the assistant and other APIs.
 - **Name**: The name of the assistant as is displayed on OpenAI assistants dashboard.
-- **Instructions**: The prompt used to set up the assistant's initial context and behavior.
+- **Instructions**: The context prompt used to set up the assistant's initial behavior.
+Be concise and clear in your instructions to the assistant.
+This prompt is included in the **prompt tokens** count, thus it is recommended you keep it as short as possible.
 - **Tool Set**: The list of tools used by the assistant. file search, code interpreter, and function calling.
 - **User Defined Functions**: The dictionary containing information about user defined functions.
 How this dictionary is used is explained under [User Defined Functions](#user-defined-functions).
 - **Model**: The OpenAI AI model utilized by the assistant. gpt4, 3.5, etc.